autogluon/autogluon/docs/tutorials/course/core.md

 g.rand
 ```

-## Decorators for Searchbale Object and Customized Training Scripts
+### Decorators for Searchbale Object and Customized Training Scripts

+In this section, we show how to insert search space into customized objects and
+training functions.

 #### Searchable space in customized class :func:`autogluon.obj`

+In AutoGluon searchable object can be returned by a user defined class with a decorator.

 ```{.python .input}
 @ag.obj(